Some days you may find that you have endless energy, and you’re ready to tackle everything on your to-do list.

 You didn’t become a business owner to do what others tell you.

-If you don’t listen to your body you’ll find out that it’s not sustainable to constantly push yourself.
+If you don’t listen to your body you’ll eventually find that it’s not sustainable to constantly push yourself.

 Listen to Your Body

-I used to get consistent migraines, which would force me to take time off work.
+I used to get consistent, painful migraines, which would force me to take time off work.

 If you’re feeling motivated and have the energy one week, be sure to check in with yourself and see if you need a lighter week after pushing yourself.

-It’s a lot easier to keep yourself healthy than to try and refuel after getting burnt out.
+It’s a lot easier to keep yourself healthy than to refuel after getting burnt out.

 Creating a Balance That Works for You